Narrowing options for Varadkar if he and Martin fail to reach an agreement - The Media Times

 TDs and candidates have increased their ad plans to an electoral pace of three or more tapping sessions per day.
 Last-minute optimizations and changes to tickets were made, and even the stationary business at Leinster House was emptied earlier this week by TDs and party officials.

-Taoiseach Leo Varadkar and Fianna Fáil leader Micheál Martin meet tonight to discuss the election date and the conclusion of the trust and supply agreement, in which Fianna Fáil has been supporting the minority government led by Fine Gael for almost four years.
+Taoiseach Leo Varadkar and Fianna Fáil leader Micheál Martin meet on Thursday evening to discuss the election date and the conclusion of the trust and supply agreement, in which Fianna Fáil has supported the minority government led by Fine Gael for almost four years.

 Martin has suggested that the couple arrange an election date in April or May, and Varadkar has disagreed that he will be ready if Fianna Fáil’s leader agrees to a list of requests that he probably knows are politically impossible agree.